KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 // relative to the current file (in this case, 'bakery.js'). import { cakesMade, makeACake } from "./cake.js"

-// after importing, we can use the values just like they were declared in this
+// after importing, we can use the values just like if they were declared in
-// file
+// this file
 let cakeMessage = makeACake();
 console.log(cakeMessage);
 console.log(`Here's how many cakes we've made so far: ${cakesMade}`);